Over the 4 year, US insulin prices doubled: diabetics take extreme measures

 According to a survey conducted in 2018 by UpWell Health from Salt Lake City, which provides home delivery of drugs and medicines for the treatment of chronic diseases, treatment costs continue to rise.

-“Insulin prices doubled in four years,” said Katie Pessoon, director of the Ohio Central Diabetes Association.
-“And they continue to grow.”
+"Insulin prices have doubled in four years," said Kathy Passoon, director of the Ohio Central Diabetes Association.
+"And they keep growing."